 Keeping your lawn happy and healthy isn’t just something we do to make your house look good.
 Healthy lawns carry an abundance of benefits – from improving air quality and reducing heat to generating oxygen.
-That’s why important that we make sure that we’re keeping those lawns happy and healthy.
+That’s why it is important that we make sure that we’re keeping those lawns happy and healthy.
 One of the best ways to keep your grass in tip-top shape is to fertilize, and Fall is the time to do it!
-Today, we’re going to discuss everything you need to know about fertilizing your lawn late in the fall and why you should do it.
-Let’s jump right in.
+Today, we’re going to discuss everything you need to know about fertilizing your lawn late in the fall and why you should do it, as well as whether you should use sod or seeding for your lawn.

 Why Fertilize Your Lawn in the Fall?